Meetings

 Google Workspace Marketplace Images - Agenda and trends

-This technology helps in identifying cost-inducing inefficiencies in meeting practices and offers strategies for improvement.
-It also aids in balancing the frequency and duration of meetings, ensuring they are productive and cost-effective.
+Smart meeting analytics and transformation platforms spot the expensive patterns you miss and fix them automatically (nearly).
 The use of such technologies not only optimizes resources but also aligns meeting practices with broader organizational goals, leading to enhanced overall efficiency and productivity.

 Conclusion